itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Get node labels

-For convenience, a `Graph` lets you get the labels of its nodes by calling the `getNodeLabels` method.
-This returns all the labels of the nodes in the nodes hashmap.
+For convenience, a `Graph` lets you get the labels of its `Node`s by calling the `getNodeLabels` method.
+This returns all the labels of the `Node`s in the nodes HashMap.

 ```java
 Graph g = new Graph("Master");